zentyal/zentyal/docs/en/user/dhcp.rst

 assigned to that interface.
 Any free IP address from the corresponding subnet can be used in ranges or static assignments.

-To add a new range, click on :guilabel:`Add new` in the :guilabel:`Ranges` section.
-Then enter a name by which to identify the range and the values to be assigned within the range appearing above.
+Adding a range in the :guilabel:`Ranges` section is done by entering a :guilabel:`name` by which to identify the range and the values to be assigned within the range appearing above.

-Static assignments of IP addresses are possible to determined physical addresses in the
+Static assignments of IP addresses are possible to determined physical addresses in the :guilabel:`Fixed Addresses` section.
-:guilabel:`Static assignments` section.
 An address assigned in this way cannot form part of any range.
+You may add an optional :guilabel:`description` for that assignment as well.

 .. figure:: images/dhcp/02-dhcp-adv.png
+   :scale: 70
    :alt: appearance of the advanced configuration for DHCP

    Appearance of the advanced configuration for DHCP